Chinese coast guard involved in most South China Sea clashes: research

 It now deploys some 205 vessels, including 95 ships over 1,000 tonnes, according to the U.S. Office of Naval Intelligence - a far larger fleet than other regional countries, including Japan.

-China claims much of the South China Sea, which carries the bulk of Northeast Asia's trade with the rest of the world.
-Vietnam, the Philippines, Malaysia, Brunei and Taiwan also have claims in the area.

-(Additional reporting by Ben Blanchard in Beijing; Editing by Lincoln Feast)
+(Additional reporting by Ben Blanchard and Michael Martina in Beijing; Editing by Lincoln Feast and Nick Macfie)